Dramatically Cut Costs with AWS Instance Scheduler

 Instance Scheduler provides a reasonable set of features, at a minimal cost, and meets most AWS customer use cases.
 If you need to schedule resources other than EC2 or RDS, support multiple cloud platforms, or require a UI, however, Instance Scheduler might not be right for you.

 And of course, if you like the solution, but want someone to manage it for you, Rackspace can help.
-We provide full management of Instance Scheduler for any Fanatical Support AWS customer with a managed service.
+We provide full management of Instance Scheduler for any AWS customer with a managed service so you have a Fanatical Experience.

 As an added bonus, AWS Instance Scheduler improves security.
 A system that is only running for 30% of time has a lower security risk profile.
 Plus, it’s good for the environment!
-At home you switch the lights off when they’re not in use.
+You switch off the lights at home when not in use.
 Shouldn’t you do the same with your infrastructure?

 If you’re a current Rackspace customer and would like to start using Instance Scheduler, please submit a request via a Support ticket, or reach out to your account manager.